rseanhall/sdk-api/sdk-api-src/content/devquery/nf-devquery-devcreateobjectqueryfromidsex.md

 ## -description

-Creates a device query to retrieve properties and extended properties based on the specified query parameters and a list of object IDs.
+Creates a device query to retrieve properties based on the specified query parameters, extended properties, and a list of object IDs.

 ## -parameters